 Emotional Eating and Comfort Food

-Most of the food we eat is directly linked to emotions.
+Most of the food we eat is directly linked to emotions in the case of mindful nutrition.
 We all have our comfort food, which brings us back to those moments of connection, love and protection.

 What is your comfort food?